Etat Libre D’Orange Above The Waves (Mathieu Nardin) 2025 + A tribute to tea and incense giveaway.

 Illustrator and graphic novel author Marie Mohanna and her artwork for Etat Libre D’Orange Above The Waves courtesy of Etat Libre D’Orange.

 Cedar from Taiwan is used extend the incense facets too, while adding more woodiness to the base.
 Above The Waves stays green and fresh with a subtle smokiness from vetiver, again elongating the smoky, subtle aspects of the teas.
 Its cyclical nature is a joy to experience, giving a lovely spin on a classic aromatic style.
-This flow of nature in picked up in the special artwork by illustrator and graphic novel author Marie Mohanna, her design captures the flow of the elegant materials in Above The Waves.
+The special artwork by illustrator and graphic novel author Marie Mohanna, design captures the flow of the elegant materials in Above The Waves.
 This is a beautiful perfume that puts me in a tranquil headspace when I wear it.
 Meditative elegance.

 Notes: Bergamot, Cardamom, Incense, Green Maté, Ceylan, Black Tea, Rose, Tonka Bean, Patchouli, Cedar, Vetiver.